-Unlike a regular CMS, in which the front end (the way the content displays to the end-user) is bound to the content, a headless CMS decouples the content and uses an application programming interface (API) to deliver it to the front end.
+Unlike a regular CMS, in which the front end (how the content is displayed to the end-user) is bound to the content, a headless CMS decouples it and uses an application programming interface (API) to deliver it to the front end.

 With the powerful authoring tools and efficient editorial workflows of a headless CMS, content teams can focus entirely on creating engaging experiences.

-Because the content is separate from the display layer or “head,” you can use (and reuse) it for a range of outputs, channels, user interfaces or front ends.
+Because the content is separate from the display layer or “head,” you can use (and reuse) it for various outputs, channels, user interfaces, or front ends.
 The beauty of a headless CMS is that you can use the API to retrieve your content and use it however you choose — including as a data source for your SSG.

 While dynamic sites offer greater interactivity, they’re far more complex than static sites.
-This is why static sites have been making a comeback as developers seek ways to deploy more lightweight, secure and scalable websites.
+This is why static sites have returned as developers seek ways to deploy more lightweight, secure, and scalable websites.

 And so, static site generators were born.

-Static site generators enable developers to build static HTML pages that don’t rely on external data sources or server-side processing.
+Static site generators enable developers to build static HTML pages without external data sources or server-side processing.
 SSGs allow coders to write in markdown or their programming language of choice and convert it to HTML to create the page visitors will see.
 Examples of SSGs include Gatsby, Nextjs, Hugo, Jekyll, Nuxt and Zola.

-The biggest difference between using a static site generator and building a dynamic site is that the SSG generates the view of the page at build time instead of when the web user calls up the page.
+The most significant difference between using a static site generator and building a dynamic site is that the SSG generates the page view at build time instead of when the web user calls the page.

 Benefits of SSGs